huan7515/CLUMondo/README.md

-# CLUMondo
+﻿# CLUMondo
-The data repository for the CLUMondo and InVEST modeling of land system change and ecosystem services in Owyhee County, Idaho, USA (under construction, 11/15/2023)
+The data repository for the CLUMondo and InVEST modeling results of land system change and ecosystem services in Owyhee County, Idaho, USA
 - CLUMondo data
   - Historical land use in 2001, 2011, 2019
   - Scenario land use in 2049, with and without spatial policies from the stakeholder advisory group (SAG)